-According to the General Directorate of Taxation, farmers with an annual turnover under Lek 5 million are not considered as merchants and in this case the NIPT is necessary only for the purpose of VAT compensation.
-Farmers with an annual turnover of over Lek 5 million have to register as normal taxpayers that use VAT invoices.
-Currently, only some 20 000 farmers have NIPT40.
+According to the General Directorate of Taxation, farmers with an annual turnover under Lek 5 million are not considered merchants.
+In this case, the NIPT is necessary only for VAT compensation.
+Farmers with a yearly turnover of over ALL 5 million have to register as regular taxpayers using VAT invoices.
+Currently, only some 20 000 farmers have NIPT.